stsurya/Kubernetes/CKA-prep/Unit-1/Lesson-1.md

 - Next, containerd will set up the container environment.
 This process includes tasks such as setting up the container file system, networking interfaces, and other isolation features.
 - containerd will then delegate running the container to runc using a shim process.
 This will create and start the container.
 - Finally, once the container is running, containerd will monitor the container status and manage the lifecycle accordingly.

+To set the namepsace, so that we no need to use -n everytime `kubectl config set-context --current --namespace votingapp`